Free Things to Do in Dresden

 Get outside and explore without spending a dime.

-Dresden Elbe Cycle Path Free
+Elbe Cycle Path Northbank Free

-Dresden Heath Hiking Free
+Dresden Heath (Dresdner Heide) Free

 Budget-Friendly Extras